microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 git branch -D {branch-name}
 ```

-Finally, you can keep your fork's `main` branch up-to-date with upstream's `main` branch:
+Finally, you can keep your fork's `main` branch up-to-date with upstream's `main` branch.

 ```
 git checkout main